 Costs: ¥1,030 yen for the bus + ¥900 yen per person for the ropeway

 D: Mt.
 Tenjō Ropeway

 These are our recommendations for the Kawaguchiko area, what do you think of them?
-Any places we missed out, that you can recommend; let us know!
-What is your favourite place or activity in the area?
+Any places we missed out, on that you can recommend; let us know!
+What is your favorite place or activity in the area?
 Let us know in the comments!

 Other articles you might like

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.